dcbaker/cython/docs/src/tutorial/pure.rst

 In some cases, it's desirable to speed up Python code without losing the ability to run it with the Python interpreter.
-While pure Python scripts can be compiled with Cython, it usually results only in a speed gain of about 20%-50%.
+While pure Python scripts can be compiled with Cython0, it usually results only in a speed gain of about 20%-50%.

-To go beyond that, Cython provides language constructs to add static typing and cythonic functionalities to a Python module to make it run much faster when compiled, while still allowing it to be interpreted.
+To go beyond that, Cython0 provides language constructs to add static typing and cythonic functionalities to a Python module to make it run much faster when compiled, while still allowing it to be interpreted.
 This is accomplished via an augmenting ``.pxd`` file, via Python